Skip to main content

 SearchSubjectandFieldDescriptions.png

-• Click on Subject, Vendor, or Product terms in the right two columns to add those terms to your query in the search bar.
+• Click on Subject, Vendor, or Product terms in the left two columns to add those terms to your query in the search bar.
 If you select multiple terms, they are joined in the query with an AND operator.
 You can then click the AND operator and select a different connector option from the drop down menu.

 search-connectors.png